Eric Bakker N.D.June 14, 2022

 According to the American Academy of Allergy, Asthma & Immunology (AAAAI), IgG food allergy testing test has “never been scientifically proven to accomplish what it reports doing” and “the scientific studies to support the use of this test are out of date, in non-reputable journals.”
 A 2016 study of IgG and food allergies, however, reports a different narrative.
 But because it was from the Annals of Saudi Medicine (ASM), they perhaps viewed it as “non-reputable” science.
 Rather sad.

-• More allergic responses typically occur here in the person suffering from an IgG food allergy, anywhere from 3 to 10 food allergens may be clinically involved, and they have reported sometimes even up to 20 foods sometimes.
+– More allergic responses typically occur here, with anywhere from 3 to 10 food allergens, sometimes even up to 20 foods.

-• Unlike IgE allergies, typically larger amounts of food is often required, and in multiple feedings are required to provoke these types of allergic reactions.
-Reactions may not sometimes even occur after a single food challenge.
+– Larger amounts of food and multiple feedings are often required to provoke these types of allergic reactions.

-• Allergic symptoms commonly appear 2 to 24 hours after consuming the offending foods, but in my clinical experience, symptoms often appear 48 to 72 hours later.
+– Allergic symptoms commonly appear 2 to 24 hours after consuming the offending foods, but symptoms often appear 48 to 72 hours later.

-• Very common in children and adults, and well over 50 medical conditions and 200 symptoms can be provoked, worsened or caused by IgG allergic reactions to foods.
+– Very common in children and adults, with over 50 medical conditions and 200 symptoms provoked, worsened, or caused by IgG allergic reactions to foods.

-• We have estimated that addictive cravings and withdrawal symptoms can be clinically significant in 20 to 30% of patients suffering from this type of allergy.
+– Addictive cravings and withdrawal symptoms can be clinically significant in 20 to 30% of patients.

-• Because of multiple foods and delayed onset of symptoms, the offending foods are rarely self-diagnosed.
-Multiple doctor visits involving different physicians are the rule, not the exception, before proper diagnosis and treatment can happen.
+– Because of multiple foods and delayed onset of symptoms, the offending foods are rarely self-diagnosed.

-• Allergic foods are commonly favourite foods, frequently eaten, and eaten in larger amounts.
+– Allergic foods are commonly favorite foods, frequently eaten, and eaten in larger amounts.

 They often interrelate food allergies with chronic illnesses such as arthritis, asthma, diabetes, and ADHD (Attention Deficit Hyperactivity Disorder).
 I’ve often seen changes in patient’s behaviours and emotions once they overcame the chronic allergic reactions.
 It is important to learn to prevent and deal with food allergies, whether the condition is mild or severe.
 It includes learning the causes of allergic reactions, how to recognise the onset of symptoms cause by foods or inhaled allergens, the best options for preventing and fighting food allergies, and integrating ways into your lifestyle to avoid food allergies.